Glycogen-branching enzyme deficiency: Pathophysiology

 Glycogen is a molecular polymer of glucose used to store energy.
 It is important for providing energy for skeletal and cardiac muscle contraction, and for maintaining glucose hemostasis in the blood.
 Molecules of glucose are linked into linear chains by α-1,4-glycosidic bonds.
 Additionally, branches of glucose are formed off of the chain via α-1,6-glycosidic bonds.
 2 molecules of glucose are joined into an α-1,4-glycosidic bonds by an enzyme known as glycogen synthase.
-This bond may be broken by amylase when the body wishes to break down glycogen into glucose for energy.
+This bond may be broken by glycogen phosphorylase when the body wishes to break down glycogen into glucose for energy.
 Glycogen branching enzyme is responsible for the required α-1,6-glycosidic bonds needed to start a branch off of these linear chains.
-These branches are important, as they provide additional "free ends" for linear chains of α-1,4-glycosidic bonds, which can then be broken down by amylase.
-This allows for glucose to be removed at a faster rate than if all glucose molecules were in a single chain with only two free ends on which amylase could attach.
+These branches are important, as they provide additional "free ends" for linear chains of α-1,4-glycosidic bonds, which can then be broken down by glycogen phosphorylase.
+This allows for glucose to be removed at a faster rate than if all glucose molecules were in a single chain with only two free ends on which glycogen phosphorylase could attach.

 GBED is caused by an autosomal recessive mutation to the GBE1 gene, which leads glycogen branching enzyme activity that is reduced to absent.
 Subsequently, glycogen molecules are produced with few branches, which greatly decreasing the number of nonreducing ends, drastically slowing the rate at which the molecule can be synthesized or broken down.
-This causes low levels of muscle glycogen that is very resistant to amylase.
+This causes low levels of muscle glycogen that is very resistant to amylase breakdown on amylase-PAS (periodic acid-Schiff) stained biopsies.